International Tax Attorney & Law Firm Experienced In International Tax Law

 Can Expats and Non-US Residents face an IRS Audit or a Foreign Tax Audit?

 Many U.S. citizens who are non-residents are surprised to learn that the U.S. government taxes on the basis of their citizenship.
 They are further surprised to learn that the foreign nation in which they reside taxes on the basis of traditional notions of physical presence and where the economic activity occurred.
 Therefore, many expats are surprised to learn that they can be subject to double-taxation absent careful consideration of tax treaties and engaging in subsequent tax planning.
 Expats who fail to satisfy their tax obligations can indeed be audited by the IRS.
+You may even owe the U.S. government taxes or required reporting if you are not or have never been a U.S. citizen but own or control assets that originated or exist currently in the United States.
 We have helped expats living in many nations address their tax concerns and problems including:

 - Ecuador– As a picturesque nation with a rich culture and affordable cost of living, many American Expats choose to retire to Ecuador.
 We can help you protect your retirement savings from double-taxation.